YvesW/client-resizer/README.md

 If you experience any issues or have any concerns, please reach out to YvesW via a GitHub Issue, by Discord direct messaging or via the RuneLite Discord by mentioning @``YvesW``.

 ## Changelog
+03-2024:
+- Added a workaround that allows for resizing of the client after the user has manually adjusted the client size by dragging the edges of the client.
+The setting will be enabled or disabled automatically based on the ``Lock window size`` setting in the ``RuneLite`` config.

 02-2024:
 - Disabled numerical hotkeys (0-9, no modifiers) while entering the bank pin by default.
 A config option has been added in case the user wants to re-enable this setting.
 - Added ``::ClientResizerExport`` and ``::ClientResizerImportOverwrite`` commands to export and import your config to/from your clipboard.
 Keep in mind that importing will overwrite your config values.